 Colostrum also has much more proteins than mature milk, which play an important role in the protection and nutrition, but also control the baby’s blood sugar levels.
 This is especially important for babies who have difficulty maintaining their blood glucose levels.

 Lactoferrin is a protein with antibacterial and antifungal functions, found in colostrum and it reappears in the urine of children who have had it.
 It seems that in this way the urinary system is also protected against infections that usually affect newborns very easily.

 When does colostrum stop being produced?

-Can I pump colostrum?
+Can I express and store colostrum?

 And can I express colostrum during pregnancy?